lairdrt/rpi-pico-freertos/README.md

 When using the Raspberry Pi OS desktop, plugging in the Pico to the Raspberry Pi causes the Pico's flash to be mounted as a drive.
 Use the File Manager to copy the `myapp.uf2` file to the Pico's file space.
 This should cause the file to be loaded into flash and then execute.

 ### Using Bash Shell
 Copy the `myapp.uf2` file to the Pico's drive location, and the Pico will automatically reboot and run the application.
-For example, if your drive location is D:, theh issue this command:
+For example, if your drive location is D:, then issue this command:

 `cp myapp.uf2 /d/`